Janne252/LiveSplit.CoH2CampaignAutoSplit/readme.md

-> This Auto splitter is currently under development - there's still some [testing](#testing) to do.
-Couple of [known issues & limitations](#Known-issues--limitations) are present as well.
+> This Auto splitter is considered feature complete for now - most of the features are well [tested](#testing).
+See [known issues & limitations](#Known-issues--limitations).
+Changes and or fixes will be provided per request.

 > Tested once on a full playthrough by [Chihuahua_Charity](url=https://www.twitch.tv/videos/669824853).